 The beautiful town of Loikaw is located at the northernmost tip of the Kayah State in Myanmar.

-Highlights Of Loikaw Loikaw is brimming with culture.
+Highlights of Loikaw Loikaw is brimming with culture.
 On Wednesdays and Saturdays you can experience the colorful Demawso Market, where different ethnic groups come together in traditional outfits and sell their wares.
 Explore Sam Boon village, inhabited by the Padaung people who adorn copper neck rings.
 Venture to a weaving center for an insight into making the native Kayar dresses.
 Enjoy lunch at a local restaurant.
 Discover the Shwe Let War Pagoda (Golden Palm Pagoda) with its scenic views across the valley, and the animist worship place of Tha Khon Tai, tucked amidst banyan trees.
 Thiri Mingalarpon monastery, the former palace of the Shan feudal chief is also well worth a visit as are, of course, the Thiri Mingala (Taungkwe) Pagodas.

 Inle Lake is a stunning and calm freshwater lake that lies 900 meters above sea level.